PostgREST/postgrest/docs/db_authz.rst

 Views
 =====

 Views are invoked with the privileges of the view owner, much like stored procedures with the ``SECURITY DEFINER`` option.
 When created by a SUPERUSER role, all `row-level security <https://www.postgresql.org/docs/current/ddl-rowsecurity.html>`_ policies will be bypassed.
-This is an unsuitable behavior for an API schema.

 If you're on PostgreSQL >= 15, this behavior can be changed by specifying the ``security_invoker`` option.